endermn/Cpp-Chess-Ai/README.md

-# Chesster
+# Bish
 ## Overview
-- Introducing Chesster, a cutting-edge chess artificial intelligence that stands at the forefront of strategic brilliance and computational prowess.
-Born from the fusion of genius algorithms and advanced machine learning, Chesster has elevated the game of chess to new heights leaving a trail of awe and admiration in its wake.
+- Introducing Bish, a cutting-edge chess artificial intelligence that stands at the forefront of strategic brilliance and computational prowess.
+Born from the fusion of genius algorithms and advanced machine learning, Bish has elevated the game of chess to new heights leaving a trail of awe and admiration in its wake.
 ## Files
 - [README.md](#files), the file you're currently reading
 - [Copying.txt](Copying.txt), a text file containing the GNU General Public License version 3.